ytsaurus/ytsaurus/yt/docs/README.md

 ### Lists

-Every item in an ordered list starts with a capital letter and ends with a period, while items in an unordered list start with a lowercase letter and end with a semicolon; the last item in the list always ends with a period.
+Use an ordered list when order matters, and unordered list otherwise.
+Every item in a list starts with a capital letter and ends with a period.

 **Ordered:**